Posted on 2/28/2023

 If your vehicle is shaking or vibrating when idling, it could be due to a variety of reasons.
 In some cases, the issue may be minor, such as a loose part or an engine misfire.
 It is important to look into this issue as soon as possible as it could indicate a more serious problem.
 Let’s take a look at some of the potential causes and why they are problematic.
 Common Causes of a Vehicle Shaking When Idling Worn Spark Plugs Worn spark plugs can lead to decreased fuel efficiency or increased exhaust emissions.
 Sometimes power loss.
 This is due to inadequate combustion in the engine cylinders.
 Engine Misfire An engine misfire can also be caused by worn spark plugs where only some of the cylinders fire correctly.
 This leads to an uneven running engine that shakes at idle.
 A misfiring cylinder can also cause poor fuel economy and increased emissions.
 Loose Parts Another common cause of vibration while idling is due to loose parts.
 This includes ... read more

 Take Advantage Of These Tire Rebates!
 New Year, New Tires… right?!
 Save money when you buy four select tires from these manufacturers: GOODYEAR SPECIAL OFFER - EXPIRES 6/30/23: CONTINENTAL SPECIAL OFFER - EXPIRES 6/30/23: BRIDGESTONE SPECIAL OFFER - EXPIRES 7/6/23: COOPER TIRES SPECIAL OFFER - EXPIRES 7/31/23: HANKOOK TIRE SPECIAL OFFER - EXPIRES 6/30/23: Need new tires?
 We can help!
 Lou’s Car Care is the right choice for your all-season tire needs.
 Proudly serving the Baldwinsville, NY, and surrounding communities since 1976.
-Call us or schedule your next appointment online today!
-Let ... read more
+Call us or schedule your next appointment online today! ... read more

 Windshield wipers help you see while driving in adverse conditions.
 They remove water, snow, dust, and other debris from your windshield.
 Replacing your wipers regularly is an important step in your vehicle maintenance process.
 How often you should change your wiper blades depends on many factors.
 The general, industry recommendation is to replace your wiper blades every 6 to 12 months.
 Areas with extreme temperatures can alter how often you change your wipers.
 Find out how you can drive safer and prevent damaging your windshield glass.
 How Often Should I Change My Wiper Blades?
 Most wiper blade makers recommend replacing your wipers every 6-12 months.
 AAA advises that it should be done at least once a year.
 Your windshield wiper blades are made of thin rubber which will break down over time.
 At Lou’s Car Care, your wiper blades are inspected at every oil change service.
 Our technicians keep an eye on the cond ... read more